zkcrossteam/zkc-tutorial/README.md

 #### Add SDK

-FFirst, you need to add the C SDK repository to the project, either directly in the project root folder by cloning it, or you can add the SDK repository as a Git submodule to the project.
+First, you need to add the C SDK repository to the project, either directly in the project root folder by cloning it, or you can add the SDK repository as a Git submodule to the project.

 If you want to clone the repository, execute the following command: